pmorelli92/bunnify/outbox/README.md

 ## Outbox

 > [!IMPORTANT]
 > This submodule is couple with `github.com/jackc/pgx/v5` and therefore works for Postgres databases only.
+This is the reason why this is shipped in a submodule instead of being included in the base module.

 This submodule implements the [outbox pattern](https://microservices.io/patterns/data/transactional-outbox.html) on top of the Bunnify publisher.